Geerodge/georgemc.co.uk/src/newsletters/checklist-fundamental-marketing-and-seo-for-small-businesses.md

 With this checklist in place, you will:

-- Have analytics and KPIs to track your performance over time
+- Have analytics to track your performance over time
 - Capture audience data for running ads
 - Own customer data to promote your business for free
 - Get the opportunity to show up in Google Maps results